 The draft UPWP has been submitted for review by federal and state planning partners (Federal Highway Administration, Federal Transit Administration and ODOT).
-Staff asked jurisdictions, to suggest changes to the draft UPWP, which have been incorporated into the final draft for the public hearing.
+Staff asked jurisdictions, to suggest changes to the draft UPWP, which could be incorporated into a final draft for public hearing at the April 21st Policy Committee meeting.